 Add Accounts As Needed…

-Regular reviews and adjustments ensure that your COA stays relevant as your business evolves.
+Regular reviews and adjustments ensure that your COA stays relevant as your business or organization evolves.
 Adding new accounts to track emerging transaction types can help keep your financial data accurate and useful.

 …But ONLY Delete Accounts at the End of the Fiscal Year

 When designing and maintaining a Chart of Accounts (COA), several regulatory considerations must be kept in mind.
-These regulations ensure that financial reporting is transparent, consistent, and compliant with national standards.
-Here’s a detailed overview:
+Specifically, these regulations ensure that financial reporting remains transparent, consistent, and compliant with national standards.
+Below is a detailed overview of the key requirements to consider.

 Accounting Standards in Canada